 If you’re someone who needs to know the quantified length of words for a comment, I won’t provide it.
 The reason is because a one-word comment might be as effective as a 200-word comment.
 But this is very rarely the case.
 It’s been stated that a five-word comment is the minimum.

 There’s nothing more annoying than someone writing, “Great post” and leaving it at that.
-This is a great opportunity to continue the conversation started by the poster.
+This is a great opportunity to continue the conversation started by the author.
 Also consider ending your comments with a question.
 I’ve seen a post take on a life of its own because of the comments it generated.

 “Bob McIntosh This is, by far, the most complete and well thought out set of interview advice, including video interview advice, I have ever seen in my 30 years of recruiting.
 I will be sure that all of my candidates see it from this point forward...